 Not only does an electric furnace need electricity, but a gas-powered furnace also needs electricity to operate.
 The wiring and other electrical components face a great deal of stress during the working of the furnace, and any short circuit or inadequate circulation can cause your furnace to overheat.

 To get immediate help and guidance from our certified experts, visit our website.
-We specialize in heating maintenance in Sacramento, CA, and will serve you with quality and precision.
+We specialize in heating maintenance in Elk Grove, and will serve you with quality and precision.
 To schedule a service or get financing, contact us today!